Daren Sammy Cricket Ground: Tests

 Twelve five wicket hauls in Test matches have been taken at the venue.

 One Day Internationals

 Three five wicket hauls in One-Day Internationals have been taken at the venue.

+Events

-2007 Cricket World Cup
+2007 Cricket World Cup matches

 It was one of the venues of the 2007 Cricket World Cup, the most important tournament in international cricket, hosting 7 matches, including all 6 Group C matches.
 New Zealand went the round unbeaten, twice scoring a total beyond 300 runs.
 The second semi-final between the defending champions Australia and South Africa was played here with an official attendance of 13,875.